aspose-slides/Aspose.Slides-Documentation/en/nodejs-java/developer-guide/presentation-slide/convert-slide/_index.md

 Aspose.Slides allows you to convert all slides in a single presentation to images.
 Essentially, you get to convert the presentation (in its entirety) to images.

-This sample code shows you how to convert all slides in a presentation to images in Java:
+This sample code shows you how to convert all slides in a presentation to images in JavaScript:

 ```javascript
 var pres = new aspose.slides.Presentation("Presentation.pptx");